Actindo-AG/Documentation/RetailSuiteWarehousing/Integration/01_ConfigureWarehouseGroups.md

     Depending on the selected option, the fields displayed differ.

-5. For the next steps to create a warehouse, follow the appropriate procedure:
+5. For the next steps to create a warehouse group, follow the appropriate procedure:

     - [Create an own warehouse group](#create-an-own-warehouse-group)
     - [Create an externally controlled warehouse group](#create-an-externally-controlled-warehouse-group)